Honed Edge

 Opening Hours and Drop-Off/Collection

-Some we've met in the city during our lunch breaks.
+Some I've met in the city during our respective lunch breaks.

 Weekdays

-I do have a fortnightly Friday RDO, which providing I've nothing planned means I can do a day-service.
+I do have a fortnightly Friday RDO, which providing I've nothing planned means I can do a same-day service.

 Weekends

-Providing I've not got something booked / planned, am generally happy to commit to a daytime service.
+Providing I've not got something booked / planned, am generally happy to commit to a same-day service.

 How Do I Sharpen Knives